yourhead/StacksAPI/bundle.md

 ### Resources
-All of the files (other than the Info.plist) used by your stack should be stored inside the Rsources folder.
+All of the files (other than the Info.plist) used by your stack should be stored inside the `Resources` folder.
 This includes all of the templates, assets, and anything else your stack requires.

 Note: You can place a complete stack bundle inside the Resources folder of another stack.
 This allows a number of related stacks to be installed from a single Finder icon.